ondat/documentation/docs/operations/compute-only.md

 EOF
 ```

-6. With the Ondat CLI and `kubectl`, you can check to see which Ondat volumes have provisioned and the node location where the volumes reside.
+6. With the Ondat CLI and `kubectl`, you can check to see which Ondat volumes have been provisioned and the node location where the volumes reside.

 ```bash
 # List the PVCs that have been created in the previous step.